All things: Broadcast and reception

-In their book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, Robert Shearman and Lars Pearson rated the episode one star out of five, calling the premise and characters dull.
-The two criticized Anderson for looking at the "minutiae of life too intensely", which made many of the actors and actresses come off as ciphers.
-Furthermore, Shearman and Pearson were critical of Anderson's directing style, calling it "pretentious", noting that the plot's significance was drowned out by unnecessary artistic flourishes and needless pizzazz.
+In their book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, Robert Shearman rated the episode one star out of five, calling the premise and characters dull.
+The author criticized Anderson for looking at the "minutiae of life too intensely", which made many of the actors and actresses come off as ciphers.
+Furthermore, Shearman was critical of Anderson's directing style, calling it "pretentious", noting that the plot's significance was drowned out by unnecessary artistic flourishes and needless pizzazz.
 Paula Vitaris from CFQ gave the episode a negative review, awarding it one star out of four.
 She called Anderson's directing "heavy-handed" and bemoaned the storyline because it "plays havoc with Scully's motivations and character as established in the past seven years".

 Not all reviews were negative.
-Tom Kessenich, in his book Examinations, gave the episode a largely positive review and called it "wonderful".
-He praised Anderson's tenacity in presenting a darker moment from Scully's past and favorably compared the episode to "The Sixth Extinction II: Amor Fati" in terms of character development.
 Kinney Littlefield of the Orange County Register wrote that the "wistful, meditative episode" was "not bad for Anderson's first directing effort".
 He did, however, comment that it was not as "sly as the episode about an alien baseball player that Duchovny directed".
 The Michigan Daily writer Melissa Runstrom, in a review of the seventh season, called the episode "interesting".

 While the episode received lukewarm reviews from critics, fans of the show reacted generally positively to "all things", and the show's producers received calls and letters from viewers stating that they "loved the vulnerability and quiet determination that Scully revealed in the unusual episode".